sst/sst/www/docs/constructs/Function.md

 _Type_ : `string`

-The path to the file or folder relative to the srcPath.
+The path to the file or folder relative to the `srcPath`.

 ### to